LanaKhalifa/deep-learning-flood-modeling/README.md

 2. **📁 multi_architecture_training/**: Trains modified existing deep learning models as well as custom desigend ones to predict water depth at the patch level
    - Directory: Includes model architectures, training, and evaluation scripts.

-3. **📁 full_domain_closure_best_mosel/**: scales patch predictions to coherent full-domain predictions. utilizes the best architectures from the previous step.
+3. **📁 full_domain_closure_best_mosel/**: scales patch predictions to coherent full-domain predictions. utilizes the best architecture from the previous step.
 ### Setup:
 ## 1. From Simulations to Dataloaders
 Note: “Plan” and “Simulation” are used interchangeably throughout this repository.
-A project (abbreviated as `prj`) refers to a collection of flood simulations conducted on nearby terrains, all extracted from a single project unit defined by the U.S. Geological Survey's 3D Elevation Program (3DEP).
+A project (abbreviated as `prj`) refers to a collection of flood simulations conducted on nearby remotely sensed terrains, all taken from a single project unit defined by the U.S. Geological Survey's 3D Elevation Program (3DEP). overall there are 4 projects (prj_03, prj_04, prj_05 and prj_06) from which 210 simulations were run.

 **Output Paths:**
 - `generate_patches` saves to:
-  └── `simulations_to_samples/processed_data/patches_per_simulation/PRJ_##/PLAN_##/`
+  └── `simulations_to_samples/processed_data/patches_per_simulation/prj_##/plan_##/`

 - `generate_datasets` saves to:
   └── `simulations_to_samples/processed_data/datasets/`